skyfox69/jsapi/README.md

 end
 ```

-Declarations can also be grouped in an `api_definitions` block without the prefix `api_` as
+Furthermore, API definitions can be specified within an `api_definitions` block as below.
-shown below.

 ```ruby
 # app/controllers/echo_controller.rb